RexManglicmot/RexManglicmot/README.md

 ## Upcoming Projects

 These are a list of ideas for projects **once** I complete the current projects.
-The goal is to build the habit of creating production-style code with logs, tests, containerization, etc.
+The goal is to build the habit of creating production-style code with logs, tests, containerization, etc. Each of the projects will likely have a learning log that summarizes lessons in coding, concepts, and the majority of mistakes learned along the way in the building process.

 **RAG**: Self-consistency, Multi-hop, Re-ranking, Structured Context, Fusion techniques, Query Rewriting, Hierarchical.

 **Tuning**: Fine, adaptor, prefix, prompt, instruction

-**Multimodal**: text and photos
+**Multimodal**: text and photos to some degree

 ## Tools & Technologies